Class-wise Federated Unlearning: Harnessing Active Forgetting with Teacher-Student Memory Generation: Experiments

-For $\lambda$, we investigate it in \{0.1, 0.5, 1, 10, 50\} for all datasets and report the results in Figure~\ref{fig:lam}. $\lambda$ balances the trade-off between unlearning target data (low accuracy on target data) and not forgetting non-target data (high accuracy on non-target data).

-\nosection{Target data} As it is shown in Figures~\ref{fig:lam1}, \ref{fig:lam3}, and \ref{fig:lam5}, when $\lambda \leq 10$, our proposed framework can achieve almost 0\% accuracy of target data on both datasets.
-The target data accuracy gradually grows when further increasing $\lambda$, which means the model does not completely unlearn the target data.
+\nosection{Trade-off Coefficient} $\lambda$ balances the trade-off between unlearning target data (low accuracy on target data) and not forgetting non-target data (high accuracy on non-target data).
+Based on the following observations in Figure~\ref{fig:lam}, we set $\lambda$ as 10, since it strikes a good balance. \begin{itemize} \item \textit{Target data}: As shown in Figures~\ref{fig:lam1}, \ref{fig:lam3}, and \ref{fig:lam5}, when $\lambda \leq 10$, our proposed framework can achieve almost 0\% accuracy of target data.
+The target data accuracy gradually grows when further increasing $\lambda$, which means the model does not completely unlearn the target data. \item \textit{Non-target data}: As shown in Figures~\ref{fig:lam2}, \ref{fig:lam4}, and \ref{fig:lam6}, the accuracy of non-target data increases with the value of $\lambda$, but the degree of increase decreases gradually. \end{itemize}